roxacarv/CASEIRModeling/README.md

   - Basic [code](https://github.com/roxacarv/CASEIRModeling/blob/master/usage_examples/sdl2_usage.c) for SDL2 video initialization and rendering.
 Used ChatGPT to get an example

 #### Installation
   - Run `run.sh` to run the simulation and gather data to generate plot maps.
-It assumes that the C binary is already compiled.
-It can be safely run without running setup.
+It assumes that the C binary is already compiled with `make build`
-  - If any error occurred regarding libraries, use `run_hard_req.sh` instead, as it install the default Linux libraries needed.